MJingv/gogogo/dictation.md

 do you feel you are a mix of 2 or are you simple a night owl or *napper* or woodcock sleeper?

+---
+one habit double my productivity  over the  last few years. *allowing* *me* to complete *dergee* of *mechanical* *engineering*
+*reach* a million subscribe on youtube  learn animation and improve my writing. and it's surprising simple *habit* one that's easy overlook and *underestimate*  ,the power hour. after i get up in the  morning,for the first hour,before i do anything else.i find a nice quiet place without my phone and without anyone else around. and i work on the most difficult and most *impactful* project to my life. in the world of *shinny* new apps and " *scientifically-backed*  *hack*.the power hour looks like quite *plain* ,but it's very *plainness* in my mind,it's *virtue* in the daodejing, the classic book of wisdom .laozi wrote trifles  and dainties *attract* the passing people ,while laozi are unnoticed when look that it's not much to see and he also said the great way is very *plain*,so the *proud* perfer the *bypaths*. the power hour is not much to look at,but *out* of all the apps, tips,tricks and i've tried over the last few years as a student ,a working professional and *enterpreneur* nothing has been more effective for me than the power hour. i slice an hour out of each day and make *actual* progress *towards* my goals. and everyone has goal but how many people actually act on them. everyone wants to make great journey,they want to make money.get their dream job,graduate with *honours*,*invent* sth ,create sth,be someone. everyone wants to arrive at the great destination,but how many people actually want to  take a step *towards* that destination. how many people speed most of their time preparing to make a journey that never *embark*. how many of them look for the right clothes, the right  bag, the right  level of motivation, the right   video, the right  song , the right *tools* or  the right time instead of looking for the right time to be productive,the power hour forces me be productive at the right time. do i have a lot of thing to think about? i'll think about it after my hours is over. do i have a lot of relationship to *maintain*. i'll deal with them after. do i have multiple project to work on. i'll get start on the most important during my hour. do i pro *procrastinate*? one hour is easy enough to each day,and i can *relax* after. do i get tried in the evenings. i'll schedule my power hour first thing in the morning when i most energy. the power hour solve the great *obstacle* to productive inaction. the mind find clever way to not take action and  the mind's clever secret is  product the *procrastination*. it doesn't tell itself that's being inactive rather,it finds thing that are *pseudo*-productive thing to do,and take a *pleasure* in doing them. the mind wants to clean house before working. or wants to *manage* its to-do list. or wants to *organize* the computer or notion folder. it wants to make it template and spreadsheets. it wants to answer the emails. it wants to set up a new app or *calendar* it wants to do a little reading before working. it wants to find the right music. it wants to set a dest properly without right *tools*. it wants to find productivity video to watch first. but mind can create an infinite number of tasks and problems for itself. how many folders should there be on the desktop. how should the folders be names. how should i  organize them within each other what should each folder contain. how should i tag each folder. and it's can go on forever with anything. the mind love to productive procrastinate. it gets the *pleasure* of working without actually having to do any. the mind love to set around *sharping* it's *axe*,but it never wants to *hack* the tree. the power hour is commitment to take the axe as it is  and start chopping. the sharpening of the axe,the gathering of other tools,working on other things around the house can all take place after. before this first hour,i'll do nothing but chopping the trees. i'll *go* directly to the  most *pressing* problem in my life.and i'll find most difficult most impactful action that *might* *solve* it. and i'll do that. sj once said,the focusing was about saying no. the first hour of my day is *sacred* *solitary* *reverent* unadorned and above all is about saying no. there's no *incense* or special tea or medication or cold shower or quick body workouts. no *millionaire* or *billionaire* morning routine that never actually amount to anything. no productive distractions. no productive procrastination. just me,my axe and tree.